What Is a Strata Inspection? Guide for Buyers and Managers

 Hidden costs in strata properties

 When you buy a house, what you see is largely what you get.
-When you buy a strata property, you're also buying into the collective maintenance obligations of the entire building.
+When you buy a strata property, you are also buying into the collective maintenance obligations of the entire building.
 A cheap apartment in a building with major structural defects could end up costing far more than a more expensive unit in a well-maintained building.

 A strata inspection reveals: